Jacob Jordaens: Drawings

-Maintaining trends in Flemish painting, Jordaens was a proponent of extending Rubens' and Van Dyck's "painterly" style of art to his exceptionally prolific body of preparatory drawings.
+Maintaining trends in Flemish painting, Jordaens was a proponent of extending Rubens's and Van Dyck's "painterly" style of art to his exceptionally prolific body of preparatory drawings.
 Today, approximately 450 drawings are attributed to Jordaens.
 There is continuing scholarly debate on the accuracy of attributions of Flemish drawings to either Jordaens or Rubens, due to their similar style and oeuvre.
 Jordaens and his contemporaries were proponents of the Flemish trend towards making, expanding, and modifying preparatory drafts for larger paintings or to add to their visual vocabulary the classical artistic ideals.
 As a painter-draftsman, Jordaens often employed gouache and washes to his preparatory drawings.

 Rubens had pioneered the trois crayons drawing technique, to achieve a naturalistic effect by using the colors black, red and white.
 He used this technique often in his portraits.
 While Jordaens relied on black chalk studies in his early career he later also adopted the trois crayons technique in his drawings from life.
 Jordaens was very thrifty with his paper and often reused pieces of paper.
 He often enlarged a drawing at once or later by transferring it to a larger sheet or adding strips of paper.